Course Title: Analysis of Large Data Sets

 The course will be delivered through a combination of face-to-face lectures and computer lab practice.
-While attendance at weekly lectures is beneficial, there is an expectation that you will spend more time out of class on this course, in particular on the practice of the package R and SAS Enterprise Miner.
-Assessment will be distributed on a regular basis to check your understanding of concepts and to provide additional information.
+While attendance at weekly lectures is beneficial, there is an expectation that you will spend more time out of class on this course, in particular developing your skills with the package R and SAS Enterprise Miner.
+Assessments will be carried out on a regular basis to check your understanding of concepts and provide feedback and additional information.
 The course is supported by the Blackboard learning management system.

-Your will undertake 4 hours per week of face-to-face learning through lecture/lab sessions.
-Meanwhile it is recommended that an average of 4-6 hours/week of independent study is expected.
+Your will undertake 3 hours of face-to-face learning every week through lecture/lab sessions.
+Meanwhile an average of 3-6 hours/per week of independent study is recommended.

 Overview of Learning Resources

-The statistical package SAS Enterprise Miner can be accessed from the school computer labs, as well as through the RMIT MyDesktop system at anywhere and anytime.
+The statistical package SAS Enterprise Miner can be accessed from the School computer labs, as well as through the RMIT MyDesktop system anywhere and anytime.

 Overview of Assessment